 There are many Med-Peds fellowships available.
 The fraction of graduates pursuing fellowship opportunities has recently been reported to be 18-25%, including Pediatric, Medicine, and combined fellowships.
 Some subspecialties translate easily to Med-Peds practice, including rheumatology, allergy/immunology, endocrinology, and infectious disease.
 Many physicians with combined training are now developing a niche in the long-term follow-up of patients with "childhood" diseases such as congenital cardiac disease, adult survivors of childhood cancers, and cystic fibrosis.
 Many graduates of Med-Peds residencies have worked with programs to “create their own” fellowships to accommodate broader interests.
 In addition, an increasing number of Med-Peds physicians are pursuing careers as hospitalists, where combined training and their ability to serve a broader spectrum of patients makes them especially marketable and valuable to smaller communities.
-Med-Peds training also translates well into work in global health, and many programs now offer electives or tracks in this area.
+Med-Peds training also translates well into work in global health, and many programs now offer electives or tracks in this

 The FREIDA website lists all of the Med-Peds programs and basic information, such as program directors’ names, address, number of residents, etc. Begin researching programs in June and July.
 A program map is available with links to each program's website.
 Ask questions of as many residents and faculty members as possible.
-Dr. Robert Habicht, Dr. Ronald San Juan, and Dr. Leah Millstein (the Maryland Program and Assistant Program Directors, respectively) - all Med-Peds trained faculty- are always willing to talk with interested students.
+Dr. Robert Habicht, Dr. Ronald San Juan, and Dr. Leah Millstein (the Maryland Program, Associate and Assistant Program Directors, respectively) - all Med-Peds trained faculty- are always willing to talk with interested students.
 Additionally, Dr. Erin Giudice (Peds) and Dr. Susan Wolfsthal (Med), the Program Directors of Maryland’s categorical programs, are also great resources.

 - Request letters of recommendation: Most programs require 4 letters, including one from the chairmen of each department (Medicine and Peds).
 Meetings will be held by each department over the summer for students interested in applying to each field; how to obtain your chairman letter and other matters will be discussed at these meetings.
 You should attend both the Medicine and Peds meetings.
 Your other letters should come from faculty with whom you have worked closely, preferably one from each department (and better yet, a Med-Pedser).
 Choose people who know you well and will write strong letters.
 The MSPE (Dean's Letter) is also required.

-- It is now generally recommended that you take Step 2 in time for scores to be available before rank lists are due.
+- It is now generally recommended that you take Step 2 CK & CS in time for scores to be available before rank lists are due.
 This usually translates to taking Step 2 by mid-December.
 However, if your Step 1 score was weaker than you’d like, you probably will want to take Step 2 earlier.
 It is important to discuss this timing with your adviser.

 - Consider scheduling a sub-I in each discipline early in the year.
 This may help you in the decision making process and allow you to interact with faculty who may write your letters.
 If you are only able to schedule one sub-I in the first two blocks of the year, schedule an elective in the other field during the first two months.
 This way, your application will contain evaluations and possibly letters from both disciplines.
 Faculty advisors can help you decide which electives are best for this purpose.